guoguo12/url-shortener/README.md

 **URL Shortener** is a add-on for Google Docs that shortens long URLs using Google's URL Shortener service.
 Published on May 13, 2014, it has since been installed over 2,500 times.

-Find the add-on from the Chrome Web Store here: http://goo.gl/Db47dU.
+Find the add-on on the Chrome Web Store here: http://goo.gl/Db47dU.

 Need help?
 Check out the [help page](http://allenguo.us/projects/url-shortener/help.html).